nuggex/FMIPHPAPI/README.md

 Returns all observations for location from database

 ## NOTE
-Locations in Observartions and Forecasts are NOT the same unless you make them so.
+Locations in Observations and Forecasts are NOT the same unless you make them so.

 Forecasts are dynamically calculated locations while observations are weather station locations.